Brussels massacre: Background

 Black Death Jewish persecutions had previously destroyed Brussels' Jewish community in 1350.
 According to Premonstratensian historian Placide Lefèvre, contemporary treasury records indicate that by 1370 there were eight Jewish households in Brussels and two in Leuven.

 In 1369, two priests in Brussels were arrested for usury and turned over to the ecclesiastical tribunal of the Church of St. Michael and St. Gudula (now the cathedral) for investigation: it transpired that they had attempted to circumvent usury prohibitions by lending money to a Jew named Mesterman who in turn lent it out at interest.
 The clerical usury scandal in Brussels was the immediate context of the accusations of host desecration, a common anti-Semitic canard in medieval Europe, with wafers that Jews had supposedly tried to profane often said to have been miraculously spared from harm.

 Allegations

-The version of the allegations attested from 1403 was that a rich Jew from Enghien wanted to obtain some consecrated hosts to profane, and bribed a male Jewish convert to Christianity from Leuven to steal some.
+The version of the allegations attested from 1403 was that a rich Jew from Enghien wanted to obtain some consecrated hosts, also known as Communion bread or a sacred host, to profane, and bribed a male Jewish convert to Christianity from Leuven to steal some.
 Shortly thereafter, the Enghien merchant was murdered.
 His widow passed the stolen hosts to the Jews of Brussels, where in the synagogue on Good Friday 1370 some tried to stab the wafers with their daggers, causing blood to pour forth.
 A female Jewish convert to Christianity was paid to take the hosts to Cologne's Jews, but remorsefully told the story to the parson of Notre-Dame de la Chapelle in Brussels, who took possession of the hosts.
 The Duke of Brabant, on the woman's testimony, ordered the stabbers burnt at the stake and the remaining Jews banished, with their property confiscated.